MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/using-xbox-live/best-practices/best-practices-for-offline.md

 An ever-growing number of consumers worldwide have access to the Internet.
 However, there are still places in the world where connectivity is unpredictable, and there are times when routers fail, fiber is cut, servers crash, or wireless services drop.

-To support the widest set of consumers and experiences, Xbox One allows for common cases where Internet connectivity is lost from time to time, or is unavailable altogether.
+To support the widest set of consumers and experiences, Xbox allows for common cases where Internet connectivity is lost from time to time, or is unavailable altogether.
 Your game is informed of connectivity failures, and you are free to choose how to respond — such as continuing full gameplay, downgrading to an offline mode, or ending gameplay altogether.

 ## Normal online operation

-In general, Xbox One consoles operate in a fully-connected state, where the user has a steady Internet connection and full access to Xbox Live and to third-party services.
+In general, Xbox consoles operate in a fully-connected state, where the user has a steady Internet connection and full access to Xbox Live and to third-party services.
 This connected state allows the Xbox Live service to periodically validate the console state, to provide updates, and to perform other background services that benefit your game and users.

 We recommend that you assume that users have online connectivity the majority of the time.